 FEMA's Individual Assistance (IA) grant program is intended to serve individuals and households after disaster.
-Recent studies have looked into measuring how disasters may disproportionately impact those with the most needs in our communities, so it is vital that FEMA continues ensure equity within their programs.
+Since we know that disasters disproportionately impact those with the most needs in our communities it is vital that FEMA ensure equity within their programs.
 FEMA has made great strides in expanding eligibility and increasing transparency in the IA program.
-Of note, accessibility-related personal property costs are no longer subject to Individual Assistance maximum grant amounts per section 1212 of the Disaster Recovery Reform Act of 2018.
+Of note, accessibility-related personal property costs are no longer subject to Individual Assistance maximum grant amounts per section 1212 of the Disaster Recovery

+Reform Act of 2018.
 FEMA has also expanded the level and type of documentation that can be used to demonstrate occupancy and ownership; both of which are required to receive IA funds from FEMA.
 Historically this requirement has prevented precariously housed individuals and those living in heirs' properties from accessing this funding.